 In my other avatar, I am an educator-performer touring the world with a performance lecture series, Made in India: Notes from a Baby Farm (Produced and Directed by Ditte Maria Bjerg, Global Stories Production, Denmark) based on my ethnographic work on surrogacy.
 In 2012, the production premiered in Södra Teatern (Sweden’s foremost international venue for theatre, music and political debate).
 Since then I have been invited to perform at venues and forums that range from international documentary film and theatre festivals to Human Rights, midwifery, ethnography, medical ethics, Science and technology in Society, and Women’s playwright conferences.
-If Covid-19 permits me to, I will next perform Made in India as a keynote speaker at the 8th STS Italia Conference “Disentangling Technoscience: vulnerability, responsibility and justice, in June 2021.

 My work on African migrant (domestic) work in Lebanon and Bangladeshi migrant and masculinity in South Africa has appeared in Gender and Society, Critical Social Policy, International Migration Review, and as policy documents for governments and migrant workers themselves.
 If you are interested in the policy documents, please send me an email.
 These are not available online.